 Description - Our interlocking Turf tiles offer a quick and easy way to floor any indoor sports arena.
 Great for indoor soccer, lacrosse, or field hockey, these tiles are durable enough to withstand the highest levels of abuse, even spikes, and soccer cleats.
 Offering a floor that provides cushion underfoot and sound insulating properties, these artificial grass tiles are far superior to most products on the market today.
 Needing only a sharp utility knife and straight edge, these easy to install interlocking tiles can be easily removed for other events and stored for later use.
 Our Turf Tiles are backed by a 1-year warranty.

 || Recycled rubber encapsulated in a wear and water-resistant elastomeric network with a fusion bonded nylon Terf wear layer

 ||1" thick composed of a 12mm (~1/2") rubber underlay and 12mm (~1/2") Terf wear layer.

 Recommended Uses – Interlocking Turf Tiles are recommended for indoor use and have been used successfully in both commercial and residential flooring applications.
-These tiles have been used as flooring for: indoor soccer fields, lacrosse, field hockey, putting greens, track and field, sports training, agility training, endurance training, football, and much more.
+These tiles have been used as flooring for: indoor soccer fields, lacrosse, field hockey, putting greens, track and field, sports training, agility training, endurance training, football, as putting green turf and much more.

 Available For Order - Ships between Jan 11 - 18